 Tis the season for SQUASH!
 Winter squash, in all it’s varieties, can be intimidating with it’s think skin and protruding stem, but let me convince you, it’s really easy to prepare once you break in.

 This “recipe” is incredibly simple, and my hope is that it either encourages you to pick up some of these nutrient dense edibles from your grocery store, CSA or end-of-the-season farmer’s market, or gives you a go-to-method for an easy fall and winter side dish.
+It’s an easy and delicious real food recipe that’s packed with vitamins and minerals.

 I typically use acorn squash for this dish, but I’ve also used Red Kuri, which looks like a deep orange, smoother skinned, small pumpkin with a funky stem.
 The delicate, sweet and slightly nutty flavor of either variety is a favorite in our family.